 1. Research: Learn all you can about solar systems and investigate potential contractors.
 Take as long as you need to become an educated solar consumer and plan the journey.

 2. Solar Assessment: Decide if solar is right for you by requesting a free solar assessment and home energy audit from SECO Energy.
-Allow 7-10 business days for SECO to schedule and perform the assessment and audit.

 10. Ready.
 Set.
 Go!: Turn “on” your new solar system!